aritro66/scratch-clone/README.md

 - Move Sprite in X and Y direction
 - Rotate Sprite in both clockwise and anticlockwise directions
 - Change Sprite poition and send it anywhere on the screen
+- Looks can be used to change the apperance of the sprite
+- Use control and events to manipulate all the motions and looks
 - Replay the motion

 ## NOTE

 - At a time only one motion script can be created and run.
+- Before running, run event should be used before all the other motions, looks and control.
 - The motion script can be created by dragging and dropping the motion blocks from the left panel to the mid panel.
 - All the motions are implemented one by one(delay of 0.8sec) on the active Sprite.
 - To change the active Sprite, choose the desired sprite from the dropdown in the preview area.